genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/11_condition-rules.md

 ::: -->

 ### Conclusion
-This section showed how to trigger events based on condition in the database.
-This is a powerful feature that allows you to raise alarms on certain conditions or react on specific states.
+This section showed how to trigger events based on a condition in the database.
+This is a powerful feature that allows you to raise alarms on certain conditions or to react on specific states.